Anok Yai

 Anok Yai (/ə'nɒk/ ə-NOK; born December 20, 1997) is an American fashion model.
-She is the second Black model after Naomi Campbell to open a Prada show.
-She has made several appearances on i-D and international Vogue covers, including American Vogue three times.
-Models.com ranks her as one of the "New Supers" of this generation, and in 2023, she was chosen by both the industry and fans as "Model of the Year".
+She is the second Black model, after Naomi Campbell, to open a Prada show.
+She has made several appearances on Vogue covers, including American Vogue three times.
+TIME named her one of the 100 most influential people in world in 2026.

 Early life

 Yai was born in Cairo, Egypt, after her family fled genocide in Sudan.
-She comes from a Christian family.
+She comes from a Dinka Christian family.
 When she was 3, her family moved to Manchester, New Hampshire, United States.
 Her mother is a nurse and her father works for Easterseals; her sister Alim is her manager and a financial consultant.
 Yai graduated from Manchester High School West and attended Plymouth State University studying biochemistry, intending to become a doctor.